TOP

 Context in formulas DAX

 In the language DAX there is also such a concept as context, which is very important for understanding the functioning of formulas.
 Formulas in PowerPivot can be affected by filters applied in a pivot table, relationships between tables, and filters in formulas.
 The context allows for dynamic analysis.
-When building and troubleshooting formulas, it's important to understand the purpose of the context.
+When building and troubleshooting formulas, it's important to understand the context's purpose.

 So there are three types of context in DAX: the filter context , string context and request context .